synergy-os/synpkgs/README.md

-Git repository supplying packages for synergyOS.
+Git repository supplying packages for cherryOS.
 Do not use otherwise.
 Issues/PR's are welcome.